Welcome to today's edition of the Rush 24-7 podcast.

 We've got potential suspects.

-That's it's old now.
+That's old now.

 Again, the modus operandi.

-Now I mentioned mere moments ago the LA Times.
+Now, I mentioned mere moments ago the L.A.
+Times.

 Here's the story.